Global In Vitro Fertilization (IVF) Market Growth, Share, Size, Trends and Forecast (2025 - 2031)

 -

-In June 2023, FUJIFILM Irvine Scientific, Inc. expanded its Presagen’s Life Whisperer platform capabilities to help with clinical decision-making in IVF.
+In June 2023, FUJIFILM Irvine Scientific, Inc. enhanced Presagen’s Life Whisperer platform to support improved clinical decision-making in IVF.
+This upgrade aims to assist fertility clinics with advanced embryo assessment using AI-driven insights.

 -